 Mayor Byron W. Brown and The City of Buffalo Office of Strategic Planning are pleased to launch Reopen Buffalo as an online resource for businesses and the community.
-Reopen Buffalo will enable businesses and consumers to see critical reopened business information, including hours of operation, services offered, contact information, etc. Additionally, Reopen Buffalo will serve as a communication tool between businesses and City Hall, providing businesses with the latest information about the COVID-19 emergency and the City of Buffalo’s response to adequately restore economic activity swiftly and responsibly.
+Reopen Buffalo enables businesses and consumers to see critical reopened business information, including hours of operation, services offered, contact information, etc. Additionally, Reopen Buffalo serves as a communication tool between businesses and City Hall, providing businesses with the latest information about the COVID-19 emergency and the City of Buffalo’s response to adequately restore economic activity swiftly and responsibly.

 Reopen for Business - Map and Directory

-Mayor Byron Brown has launched a Reopen for Business map and directory to support businesses in the City of Buffalo.
+Mayor Byron W. Brown has launched a Reopen for Business map and directory to support businesses in the City of Buffalo.

 - Important business updates will be provided from the Mayor’s Office of Strategic Planning.
 Please select the option to sign up to receive these updates on our Registration Form.

 - The City of Buffalo Office of Strategic Planning (OSP) remains virtually operational Monday through Friday 8:30 AM to 4:30 PM, offering guidance and support with the emerging and immediate needs of the business community.
 If you wish to update your business information or have other business-related questions, please contact 311 or, if outside the City limits, 716-851-4890.
 Please give up to 36 hours for any business information changes.